scala-ide/scalariform/README.rst

 Scalariform
 ===========

-Scalariform is a code formatter for Scala 2.8+.
-It is a library and a stand-alone command line tool, with integrations available for various editors (see below).
+Scalariform is a code formatter for Scala.
+It's available as a library, a stand-alone command line tool, or via integrations with various editors and build tools (listed below).

-Currently, Scalariform supports only a limited set of options.
-The plan is to add further features as and when people ask for them, so please do raise a ticket if it doesn't format your code the way you'd like it, and I'll see what I can do.
+The plan is to add preferences and features as and when people ask for them, so please do raise a Github issue if it doesn't format your code the way you'd like it, and I'll see what I can do.

 Scalariform is licenced under `The MIT Licence`_.